Greenwashing

 A Volkswagen Golf TDI in 2010, featuring the phrase "clean diesel" (a type of fuel, also known as ultra-low-sulfur diesel).
 The company later faced scrutiny and conviction due to an emissions scandal.

-Greenwashing (a compound word modeled on "Whitewashing"), also called green sheen, is a form of advertising or marketing spin that deceptively uses green PR and green marketing to persuade the public that an organization's products, goals, or policies are environmentally friendly.
+Greenwashing (a compound word modeled on "whitewashing"), also called green sheen, is a form of advertising or marketing spin that deceptively uses green PR and green marketing to persuade the public that an organization's products, goals, or policies are environmentally friendly.
 Companies that intentionally adopt greenwashing communication strategies often do so to distance themselves from their environmental lapses or those of their suppliers.

-Firms engage in greenwashing for two primary reasons: to appear legitimate and to project an image of environmental responsibility to the wider public.
+Firms engage in greenwashing for two primary reasons: to appear legitimate and to project an image of environmental responsibility or broader sustainability to the wider public.
 Since there is no harmonized and international definition of greenwashing, its determination in a given instance can be a subjective challenge for consumers and regulatory bodies.

 Occurrence

 Greenwashing occurs when an organization spends significantly more resources on "green" advertising than on environmentally sound practices.
 Many corporations use greenwashing to improve public opinion of their brands.
 Complex corporate structures can further obscure the bigger picture.

 Corporations attempt to capitalize on consumers' environmental guilt.
 Critics of the practice suggest that the rise of greenwashing, combined with ineffective regulation and lack of its actual enforcement, contributes to consumer skepticism of all green claims and diminishes the power of the consumer to influence companies toward greener manufacturing processes and business operations.
 Greenwashing covers up unsustainable corporate agendas and policies.
 Highly public accusations of greenwashing have contributed to the term's increasing use.

 Moreover, the act of greenwashing directly undermines "green trust" in consumers, which also harms the credibility and profitability of the company making the practice.
 Accurate green marketing can serve as a competitive advantage, but its misuse as greenwashing can lead to the company being perceived as morally irresponsible, damaging its reputation.

 Greenwashing has recently increased to meet consumer demand for environmentally-friendly goods and services.
 New regulations, laws, and guidelines put forward by organizations such as the Committee of Advertising Practice in the UK aim to discourage companies from using greenwashing to deceive consumers.
 At the same time, activists have been increasingly inclined to accuse companies of greenwashing, with inconsistent standards as to what activities merit such an accusation.